kael-shipman/migrate-me/README.md

 The project has been created so that you can maintain a separate git repo of your profiles.
 See below for how to point the script to your profiles.

-### Special Hooks
+### Hooks

-There are two special setup and teardown "hook" scripts that are intended to before and after all other scripts, respectively.
-These are `00-prelims.sh` and `99-cleanup.sh`.
+There are two special setup and teardown hook scripts that are intended to run before and after all other scripts, respectively.
+These are `*-prelims.sh` and `*-cleanup.sh` (usually called `000-prelims.sh` and `999-cleanup.sh`, but you can freely change the number of zeros and nines before each).
 You can include one, both, or neither -- it makes no difference.
-The `00-prelims.sh` script is useful for establishing configuration across all of the subsequent scripts.
+The `*-prelims.sh` script is useful for establishing configuration across all of the subsequent scripts.
 For example, you might create some functions and/or variables that all your scripts can access:

 ```bash
 #!/bin/bash